Balooga/centos-vagrant-dev/README.md

 ## Vagrant Installed Packages

-Vagrant will install the following packages as part of provisioning the VM.
+Vagrant will install the following packages when provisioning the VM.

 * X11 - supporting Xming (Windows) and XQuartz (OSX)
 * PlantUML